Washington's World Interactive Map

 Although only fragments survive, a diary kept on the trip by George Washington gives hints of how the two Virginians passed their time, both on the ship and on the island.
 As they made their way to Barbados, Washington recorded the weather, details about sailing, and the fish they caught—or tried to catch.
 These included dolphin, pilot fish, shark, barracudas (tigerfish).
 Washington also occupied his time at sea learning the practical science of navigation-- skills that came easily to a surveyor.

-Like everyone else on board, he was surprised with the crew unexpectedly sighted the east coast of Barbados at four o'clock on the morning of November 2, at a time when the captain's calculations placed the ship nearly 150 leagues to the east.
+Like everyone else on board, he was surprised when the crew unexpectedly sighted the east coast of Barbados at four o'clock on the morning of November 2, at a time when the captain's calculations placed the ship nearly 150 leagues to the east.
 George Washington reported that everyone was "greatly alarm'd with the cry of Land."

 The fear was justified.
 The east coast of Barbados is rocky, bounded by coral reefs, and pounded by surf.
 The Washingtons were lucky that the crew saw the island in the night, or else Success might have been driven onto the reefs and destroyed.
 Success avoided these misfortunes, rounded the south end of Barbados, and anchored in Carlisle Bay later on November 2.

 Barbados is a small coral island in the southeastern Caribbean.
 The island is roughly pear-shaped, 21 miles from north to south and 14 miles across at the widest point.
 But its historical importance is not proportional to its size.
 The English settled the island in 1627, just eight years after the Pilgrims landed in Plymouth.
 In the 1650s the colonists began to cultivate sugar cane, which soon made the island's leading planters spectacularly-- even decadently-- rich.
 Barbados was one of Britain's most precious colonial possessions.
 Bridgetown-- where the Washingtons landed-- was one of the most populous cities in British American and the largest urban area George Washington had ever seen.
 Williamsburg, the largest town in Virginia, was a mere village by comparison.